 Ghana Police Arrest Adwoa Safo's Brother Kwadwo Safo Akofena Over Shooting Incident, Seize 2 Guns

-- Israel Kwadwo Safo, aka Akofena, turned himself in to the police on June 22, 2026, a day after a shooting incident involving his sister, former MP Adwoa Safo
+- Israel Kwadwo Safo, aka Akofena, turned himself in to the police on June 22, 2026, a day after a shooting incident involving his sister

 - A search of his vehicle and home in Kwabenya uncovered two Glock pistols and nearly 200 rounds of ammunition across multiple calibres

-- Two additional suspects have since been arrested, with all three expected before court on June 23, 2026
+- Two others have since been arrested in connection with Sarah Adwoa Safo's shooting, and they will appear in court on June 23, 2026

 The Ghana Police Service has arrested Israel Kwadwo Safo, popularly known as Akofena, in connection with a shooting incident involving his sister, former Dome-Kwabenya Member of Parliament Sarah Adwoa Safo.